apita1423/libraryadventure-pp3/README.md

 ## Design

 ### Colour Scheme
 I used the Colorama module as a way to colour my text in the Python terminal.
 The Library Adenture title has stayed white because I wanted the title to pop especially with the black background.
 The book ASCII art is red due to the story mentioning a red book.
-"Please enter your name:" is yellow as well as when the user puts in their name or not.
-When the user inputs the wrong answer, the prompt is red.
+"Please enter your name:" is yellow as well as when the user puts in their name or decides not to.
+When the user inputs the wrong answer, the prompt they receive is red.
 When the user is asked if they want to play again, the "Play Again?" is in green.

 ### Imagery
-With talking about libraries and books, of course, I wanted to add an image of book.
-The ASCII book art is was a great choice, because of one book on it's side.
-It is like that one is the one that catches the players eyes.
+Talking about libraries and books, of course, I wanted to add an image books.
+The ASCII book art was a great choice, especially with one book on it's side.
+It is like that book is the one that catches the players eyes.
 ---

 ## Features